Web Loom logo

 Testing Model Disposal

-Models must clean up subscriptions when disposed.
+Models must stop notifying subscribers when disposed.
 Here's the disposal test:

 describe('dispose', () => {